L0veBirbsAREReal/EmailContactListToolNoSPAM/README.md

 Spam Filter for ProtonMail

-Pre-Requists
+Pre Requisites

-Like the gmail filter list for the Contacts labels/folder you First need to make a lable in "Labels +" on the left of your email's web interface and issue it a colour.
+Like the gm@il filter list for the Contacts labels/folder you First need to make a Label/Folder in "Labels +" on the left of your email's web interface and issue it a colour.
 Name it Contacts maybe give it a blue?

 ProtonMail> ⚙️ > See all settings > folders and labels OR https://account.proton.me/u/0/mail/folders-labels